What is skin gambling?

-In 2000, the first-person shooter game Counter-Strike - where players fought terrorists in warzones across the world - was released and grew in popularity because, unlike other war titles made for PC, it boasted striking realism in its designs.
+In 2000, the first-person shooter game Counter-Strike was released.
+Players fought terrorists in warzones across the world, and the striking realism of its design made it an instant classic.

-In a bid to breathe new life into the game, Valve released an update called Counter-Strike: Global Offensive (CS:GO) in 2012.
-The game remained fundamentally the same, the major difference being players could now get decorative covers for their weapons known as ‘skins’.
+12 years down the line, in a bid to breathe new life into the game, Valve released Counter-Strike: Global Offensive (CS:GO).
+The game remained fundamentally the same, but now players could buy or win decorative covers for their weapons known as ‘skins’ - costumes or designs to enhance their character or equipment.